 Resting on top is a flat sapphire crystal with inner AR coating and protrudes ever so slightly to provide a little protection to the case.
 There’s still some reflection from certain angles but it’s a great feature to have.

 I would say the angled lug design is not typical and I grew to appreciate it when I was testing it out.
 It works very well on smaller wrists where it doesn’t sit flat like on some watches creating the illusion that it overhangs the wrist.
 The lugs are long just like the Hamilton Khaki Field Mechanical where there’s an unsightly gap if you’re wearing it with a two-piece strap.
 That is why this works best with a NATO strap and again because of the sharp-tapered lugs, you can admire the complete case from all sides.

 Normally I would trust the official dimensions stated by the company but I decided to measure it anyway with my caliper and the results are quite surprising.
 The lug-to-lug is measured to be 47.4mm which is quite a disparity from the official 45mm stated on the website.
 I remeasured multiple times to be sure and this is to the tip of the lugs and still gotten the same results.
-Now the watch does not feel tall on the wrist because of how the tip of lugs are shaped to a steep downward slope to the sides.
+Now the watch does not overhang on the wrist because of how the tip of the lugs are shaped to a steep downward slope to the sides.
 Also the thickness is measured to be thinner at 9.5mm compared to the 11mm stated.
 The rest of the dimensions seems to be correct.